vlaine5/plexarr/README.md

 # Plexarr Stack

-Compose with all you need to be free :) Here is Plexarr stack services and associated ports in the compose :
+Compose with all you need to be free :) Here is Plexarr stack services and exposed ports in the compose :
 - Plex
 	- UDP: 1900 (access to the Plex DLNA Server)
 	- UDP: 5353 (older Bonjour/Avahi network discovery)